tnpena27/Tableau-Visualization-Project/README.md

 The goal of this project is to create visualizations to reveal insights from a given data set.
 This project required the creations of three visualizations to answer three questions pertaining to the data set.
 Data visualizations were created that tell a story or highlight patterns within the data set.

 ### Data Set: Flight Delays and Cancellations
 This data comes from a Kaggle dataset and it tracks the on-time performance of US domestic flights operated by large air carriers in 2015.
-The dataset is downloaded as a zip file, flight-delays.zip and can be viewed under raw data.
+The dataset is downloaded as a zip file, flight-delays.zip, and can be viewed under raw data.
 The following files are included in the dataset.

 > **flights.csv** - File that contains departure, arrival, delay and cancellation flight information.
 The following fields are contained within this dataset:
 * YEAR: year the flight occured